What is Receivable Turnover?

-Like the temperature of our body has a benchmark of 96 to 98 degree Celsius and that is true for all human beings, there is no such benchmark for this ratio.
+Like our body’s temperature has a benchmark of 96 to 98 degrees Celsius, and that is true for all human beings, there is no such benchmark for this ratio.
 It depends on the industry practices.
 A decent way to compare a firm’s trade credit management is to compare its ratios with the industry averages.
-Ratios of a firm having vicinity to the industry average ratios are considered healthy.
+Ratios of a firm having vicinity to the average industry ratios are considered healthy.
 Little up and down may result from the quality of debtors and liberal policies.

-Debtor’s ageing is a very good tool to check the implementation of its credit policy.
-By debtor’s ageing, debtors are classified in groups of say collection period between 0-2 months, 2-4 months and greater than 4 months.
-If the firm’s credit policy allows a credit of say 2 months.
+Debtor’s aging is a very good tool to check the implementation of its credit policy.
+By debtor’s aging, debtors are classified in groups of, say, collection periods between 0-2 months, 2-4 months, and greater than 4 months.
+Suppose the firm’s credit policy allows a credit of 2 months.
 More than 80-90% of the debtors should fall into the first category of 0-2 months.
-If, say, 60% lies outside that, it indicates that the credit collection department is not able to collect money from debtors as per the terms and conditions agreed with them.
+If, say, 60% lies outside that, it indicates that the credit collection department cannot collect money from debtors as per the terms and conditions agreed with them.
 In that case, the management needs a check on them.